NetworkNick-US/AnsiblePlaybooks/README.md

-createFallbackAdmin.yml                                                                                             | Creates or changes the password for a local fallback administrative account and saves the configuration   | ✖️ removeLocalAccount.yml                                                                                              | Deletes a local account and saves the configuration                                                       | ✖️ bouncePort.yml                                                                                                      | Shut/No Shut a port to resolve a port-security issue where automatic err-disable failsafes are not used   | ✖️
+createFallbackAdmin.yml                                                                                             | Creates or changes the password for a local fallback administrative account and saves the configuration   | ✖️ removeLocalAccount.yml                                                                                              | Deletes a local account and saves the configuration                                                       | ✖️ bouncePort.yml                                                                                                      | Shut/No Shut a port to resolve a port-security issue where automatic err-disable failsafes are not used   | ✖️ nexusSetup.yml                                                                                                      | Configures required port-controls, security, logging, etc. functionality on a new device.                 | ✖️ iosxeSetup.yml                                                                                                      | Configures required port-controls, security, logging, etc. functionality on a new device.                 | ✖️

 ## Lab Environment
 ![Lab Environment](https://i.imgur.com/sAibkpG.png)